23 Weeks Pregnant

 Frequently Asked Questions

 Q: I’m anxious about preterm birth.
-How common?
-A: ~10% of US births are preterm (< 37 wk).
-Most are late preterm (34-36 wk) with excellent outcomes.
-Signs: regular contractions, bleeding, fluid leaking, severe back pain [2].
+How common is it?
+A: About 10 percent of births in the US are preterm (before 37 weeks), and most of those are late preterm (34 to 36 weeks) with excellent outcomes.
+Warning signs include regular contractions, bleeding, leaking fluid, or severe back pain [2].

-Q: Can I do kick counts now?
-A: 23 weeks is early for formal kick counts.
-Most providers start at 28 weeks (10 movements in 2 hours).
-For now, just notice patterns [1].
+Q: Can I start kick counts now?
+A: At 23 weeks it’s still a bit early for formal kick counts; most providers begin at 28 weeks, looking for 10 movements within 2 hours.
+For now, just get to know your baby’s patterns [1].

 For Dads

-- Process viability as a couple — your partner may feel fear; you may too.
-Don’t minimize.
-Talk about it.
-Tour NICU if it helps.
-The “real” of prematurity is rare but real.
+- Process viability as a couple — your partner may feel fear, and you might too.
+Don’t minimize it.
+Talk about it together, and tour the NICU if it helps.
+Prematurity is rare, but the possibility is real.

-- Update the “go-bag” list — but don’t pack yet.
-Decide what you’re bringing, what your partner’s bringing, what baby needs.
-Make it a shared doc.
+- Update the “go-bag” list — you don’t need to pack yet, but decide what you’re bringing, what your partner is bringing, and what the baby will need.
+A shared doc works well.

-- Pray for lung development — surfactant production critical for first breath.
-Specific, weekly, intentional.
+- Pray for lung development — surfactant production is critical for that first breath.
+Be specific and intentional this week.

 Sources